innat/UniFormerV2/README.md

 **Fine Tune**

-Each videoswin checkpoints returns `logits`.
+Each uniformerv2 checkpoints returns `logits`.
 We can just add a custom classifier on top of it.
-For example,
+A sample view is shown below.
+See the above notebook for more details.

 ```python
 from uniformerv2 import UniFormerV2